It is abnormal tissue growth. They can develop right under the skin.

 The most frequently enlarged or swollen ones are in the neck (a chain of lymphatic ganglia is in the front part of the neck, the sides of the neck, and the back of the neck behind the ears), under the chin, in the armpits, and the groin.

 There is also a large group of lymph nodes in the thorax and abdomen, sometimes enlarged on x-rays or CT scans.

 The lymphatic system consists of lymph nodes and ducts spread throughout the body.

 They bring the lymph (the tissue fluid that surrounds the cells, which contains white blood cells [ lymphocytes ], fluid from the intestines [chyle], and some red blood cells) back into circulation through the veins.

 The lymph contains a concentration of infectious substances and other foreign substances (antigens).

-The cells in the lymph nodes are lymphocytes, which produce antibodies (protein particles that bind to foreign substances, including infectious particles) and macrophages that digest the debris.
-They act like the “cleanest” cells in the body.
+The cells in the lymph nodes are lymphocytes, which produce antibodies (protein particles that bind to foreign substances, including infectious particles), and macrophages that digest the debris.
+They act as the “cleanest” cells in the body.

-The lymph nodes are an important site where foreign substances and infectious agents interact with the cells of the immune system.
+The lymph nodes are an essential site where foreign substances and infectious agents interact with the cells of the immune system.

-An important group of lymph nodes is the spleen , which, in addition to other functions, also helps fight infections and responds to foreign substances in the body.
+An influential group of lymph nodes in the spleen, which, in addition to other functions, also helps fight infections and responds to foreign substances in the body.

 Several mechanisms can cause the lymph nodes to enlarge (swell).